Chris Hemsworth's ultimate summer holiday in Australia is getting off the grid to some of our best beaches.

 Snapper Rocks, Gold Coast

 If surfing isn't your thing, there are plenty of other activities to do on the southern beaches, and the Gold Coast is a great destination for families.
 Visit Currumbin Wildlife Sanctuary and get photos of yourself holding a koala or feeding the friendly kangaroos.
-You can also get active and test your physical ability on the Adventure Parc High Ropes Course, an exhilarating 80 challenge tree-tops ropes course.
+You can also get active and test your physical ability on the TreeTop Challenge High Ropes Adventure Parks, which includes over 100 exhilarating challenges.

 Bells Beach, Victoria